Last updated: February 24, 2024.

 How many watts does a portable AC use?
 Find out here and see the most energy efficient portable air conditioners by room size.
 Plus, see the lowest wattage portable air conditioner in the study.

-Based on a study of 56 of the most popular models, in this article you’ll get portable air conditioner wattage results, power consumption details, energy efficiency insights, and more.
+Based on a study of 56 of the most popular models (updated for 2024), in this article you’ll get portable air conditioner wattage results, power consumption details, energy efficiency insights, and more.

 - Portable AC wattage ranges from 754W to 1480W, with 1250W being the most common.
-See the low wattage portable AC unit’s actual draw is 725W;
+A power consumption test reveals the low wattage portable AC unit’s actual draw is 725W;

-- On average, based on the data, standard portable air conditioners use 1.176 kWh of electricity per hour.
+- On average, based on the data, standard portable air conditioners use 1.176 kWh of electricity per hour;

-- Portable AC units have an average BTU of 11,464, an average EER of 9, and an average CEER of 7.5.
+- Portable AC units have an average BTU of 11,464, an average EER of 9, and an average CEER of 7.5; and

-- The most energy efficient portable air conditioner has an EER of 12.2 – check it out on Amazon, here.
+- The most energy efficient portable air conditioner has an EER of 12.2.

 - Portable AC wattage

-- How much electricity does a portable AC use (kWh)
+- How much electricity does a portable AC use?
+(In kWh)

 - Portable air conditioner energy efficiency